antogc/antaeus/README.md

 ### Initial prototype

 Having in mind the concerns above-mentioned, I made some decisions for the initial prototype:
 * Scheduled task.
-I had a look at Crontab, and it seemed easy to implement, but I decided to postpone its implementation to focus on the billing service logic.
+I had a look at a library called Krontab (https://insanusmokrassar.github.io/krontab/).
+It seemed easy to implement, but I decided to postpone its implementation to focus on the billing service logic.
 * Billing service logic.
 Two nested loops, first iterating over customers and then over customer's pending invoices.
 No concurrency.
 No pagination.
-* Error handling with retry for NetworkExceptions
+* Error handling with retry for NetworkExceptions.
+I will use the library kotlin-retry (https://github.com/michaelbull/kotlin-retry)
-* Errors on database updates (from PENDING TO PAID) are just logged.
+* The invoice service will raise an Exception if the invoice update status operation fails.
+Errors will be handled by the billing service, so far they will be just logged.
-* Unit test using kotest-assertions-core library.
+* Unit test using kotest-assertions-core assertions library.

 Time spent initial prototype, analysis, design, implementation and tests: 6 hours